munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code method-type (2 before, 1 after)

-When compiling a method, clox treats "this" as a local variable stored in slot zero.
-We can correctly compile references to that variable and the compiler will emit the right `OP_GET_LOCAL` instructions to access it.
+Now we can correctly compile references to the special "this" variable and the compiler will emit the right `OP_GET_LOCAL` instructions to access it.
 Closures can even capture `this` and store the receiver in upvalues.
 Pretty cool.

 Except that at runtime, the receiver isn't actually *in* slot zero.
 The interpreter isn't holding up its end of the bargain yet.
-We fix that like this:
+Here is the fix:

 ^code store-receiver (2 before, 2 after)

 When a method is called, the top of the stack contains all of the arguments and then just under those is the closure of the called method.
 That's where slot zero in the new CallFrame will be.
-The `-argCount` skips past the arguments and the `- 1` adjusts for the fact that `stackTop` points just *past* the last used stack slot.
-For example, given a method call like `scone.topping("berries", "cream")`, we find the slot to store the receiver like so:
+This line of code inserts the receiver into that slot.
+For example, given a method call like `scone.topping("berries", "cream")`, we calculate the slot to store the receiver like so:

 <img src="image/methods-and-initializers/closure-slot.png" alt="Skipping over the argument stack slots to find the slot containing the closure." />

-So that line of C code stuffs the receiver into the slot that will end up being slot zero in the called method's stack window.
+The `-argCount` skips past the arguments and the `- 1` adjusts for the fact that `stackTop` points just *past* the last used stack slot.

 ### Misusing this

-Our now VM correctly supports users *correctly* using `this`, but we also need to make sure it properly handles users *mis*-using `this`.
+Now our VM correctly supports users *correctly* using `this`, but we also need to make sure it properly handles users *mis*-using `this`.
 Lox says it is a compile error for a `this` expression to appear outside of the body of a method.
 These two wrong uses should be caught by the compiler: